 Hotels in Leh in Winter

 Finding accommodation at this time in Leh and other areas of Ladakh will be a challenge.
 Most of the hotels and guest houses do not operate during winter season.
 There are however a few guest houses in Leh that entertain guests at this time as well but you must call them in advance and inform of your stay.
 January is not tourist season in Ladakh and your hosts will have to be prepared for your arrival.
 Same applies for other places like Nubra Valley and Pangong Tso as well.
 If you were not able to book you stay here from home, then do so after you reach Leh city, thus informing the hotel at least a day in advance.

 Do not Plan night stays anywhere other than Leh City

 Phone connectivity in Ladakh is not that great and booking your stay in advance may prove difficult.
-An easier way around this is to not plan to stay anywhere in Leh city.
+An easier way around this is to not plan to stay anywhere except for Leh city.
 Draft your itinerary in a way that local sightseeing is only a day trip.
 For example, you stay early from Leh, visit Nubra valley and return to Leh by evening.
 Same thing applies for Pangong and Tso Moriri as well.
 Keep the plan flexible though.
 So let us say that upon your arrival in Nubra valley you were able to find a place to stay for the night; then you may choose to stay for a day and return the next.
 This point only applies if you were unable to book your stay.
 If you did then you can ignore this tip.

 For a list of some recommended hotels with their contact information, please take a look at the article below.